Bill Rigney: Broadcaster, scout and "ambassador"

 In an 18-season managerial career, Rigney posted a 1,239–1,321 record (.484) in 2,561 games.
 The Twins' three-and-out loss in the 1970 ALCS was his only MLB postseason managing appearance.
 As a minor league pilot, Rigney won the 1955 American Association championship at the helm of the Minneapolis Millers.

 After leaving the Giants at the close of his second managerial term in 1976, he served as a front-office consultant and a radio and television broadcaster for the Oakland Athletics in the 1980s.

 Rigney died in Walnut Creek, California, at age of 83.

-The "Bill Rigney Good Guy Award" is given each year to a San Francisco Giant and Oakland Athletic who is most accommodating to the media.
+The "Bill Rigney Good Guy Award" is given each year to a Bay-Area MLB player who is most accommodating to the media.